She Loves Biscotti

 Thank goodness for the Food Network!

-Do you remember when you were first introduced to the magic of caramelized onions?
+Do you remember the first time you were first introduced to the magic of caramelized onions?

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.